benpsk/developer-testing/README.md

 Please fork this repository and develop a real estate property search feature using Next.js, MySQL, and GraphQL in your own repository.
-Include a Docker Compose configuration for Next.js and instructions to generate fake data.
-This test aims to assess your critical thinking and technical skills, so a complete git log showing all work done is important.
+Include a Docker Compose configuration for Next.js and provide instructions for generating fake data.
+This test aims to assess your critical thinking and technical skills, so include unit tests following best practices.
+Additionally, ensure that the git log is complete, showing all work done.

 **User Story:**